📂 Government Jobs & Employee Benefits

 • Employee contributes 10% of basic pay + DA

-• Central Govement contributes 14%
+• Central Government contributes 14%

 • At retirement, a portion must be used to purchase an annuity